daattali/beautiful-jekyll/_drafts/how-to-create-a-perfect-daily-routine.md

 And always come back to your values.
 Ask why you are doing your daily routine in the first place whenever you feel the motivation waning.
 Reassess, change things up as needed and keep going!
 Related BLOG here.

+> _"Ask why you are doing your daily routine in the first place whenever you feel the motivation waning."_

-Sidebar: even though I am sharing about the perfect daily routine, there really isn't such a thing.
+And to tie up everything?
+I'm going to sidebar and share that even though I am sharing about the perfect daily routine, there really isn't such a thing.
 I'm often tweaking our routines to meet the needs of the family and myself!
 Recently, I'm reading a book to help me to even more carve out some new routines that I want to put in.
 I find writing things up in a brainstorm and then time blocking them to be very helpful...and having a spot to put them in if they're more periodic - such as weekly or monthly.
+If a daily routine is currently not working for us and we do nothing about it, well, then, nothing changes.
+It's worth a try to see if something will work better for us and we will wonder why we didn't try sooner. **_Here's to creating a "perfect" daily routine!_**

 **SAVE FOR FUTURE REFERENCE:**